What is Lyme disease?

 Lyme disease is an infectious disease caused by bacteria called borrelia which is most commonly carried by deer ticks.

-Deer ticks become infected with borrelia when they feed on infected animals such as mice, birds and deers.
+Deer ticks become infected with borrelia when they feed on infected animals such as mice, birds, and deer.
 The infection is then passed on when the infected tick bites an uninfected animal.

 Make an appointment to see your South Wilton vet if you think your pet may have Lyme disease.

 The vet will request a thorough history of your pet's health, then run a combination of tests including x-rays, blood tests, urine analysis, and fecal exams.

 Your vet may also draw a sample of fluid from your pet's affected joints to be analyzed for signs of Lyme.